 Field Trips or Expeditions

 At Atlas, traditional field trips are called Expeditions, and they are an important part of learning.
-We use both our local neighborhood as well as the myriad of opportunities around the city to explore and research throughout the school year.
-As part of your registration packet, guardians are asked to sign a permission slip for all walking field trips.
-For expeditions that involve transportation, a permission slip will be sent out in advance of the day.
+We use both our local neighborhood as well as the myriad opportunities around the city to explore and research throughout the school year.